TBI And C&P Exams For Disabled Veterans

 • Total = 100%

 Every C&P exam involves the doctor asking questions of the veteran.
-The doctor relies on the veteran to explain his symptoms, some of which may not present or observable on the day of the exam.
+The doctor relies on the veteran to explain his symptoms, some of which may not be present or observable on the day of the exam.
 Because memory deficits are common TBI residuals, a veteran should attend C&P exams with a spouse, family member, or friend who knows them well.
 They can fill in the blanks if the veteran is unable to either remember or communicate certain residuals during the exam.

 Related Articles